alexanderdhwang/alexanderdhwang.github.io/_drafts/notes-on-fourier-analysis-by-stein.md

 {% include toc %}

 ## Chapter 1.
 The Genesis of Fourier Analysis

+Two distinct physical phenomena lead to the development of Fourier series: vibrating string and heat flow.

 ## Chapter 2.
 Basic Properties of Fourier Series
 ## Chapter 3.
 Convergence of Fourier Series
 ## Chapter 4.
 Some Applications of Fourier Series